How to Buy a Roof Top Tent +Tips

 - Safety on a ladder is a serious risk

 - Ventilation and high levels of moisture could be an issue in some weather

 - Higher centre of gravity

-Although the installation of a RTT might require some skill, and most likely some time and help from friends, once the tent is mounted on the vehicle, you can keep it on there for a few months, or even years.
+Although the installation of an RTT might require some skill, and most likely some time and help from friends, once the tent is mounted on the vehicle, you can keep it on there for a few months, or even years.
 That's what we do.
 Obviously, you'd need to account for added fuel consumption, but I was surprised by how little the tent adds to our fuel bill.
 Also, you or your partner would look very cool while driving around town with an expedition rig 😉

-There are also some more challenges to sleeping in a roof top tent, such as having to park on a relatively level surface, if you want to sleep well.
+There are also some more challenges to sleeping in a rooftop tent, such as having to park on a relatively level surface, if you want to sleep well.
 That applies to any camper or tent.
 There's also the challenge of climbing up the ladder every now and then, or getting your dog up there.
-The worst is when you need to go the bathroom in the middle of the night.
+The worst is when you need to go to the bathroom in the middle of the night.

 Comparison Table of Roof Top Tent Manufacturers

 |ARB Simpson III||Soft Shell||2||81kg||Option||TBD|

 |Cascadia Vehicle Tents / CVT||Soft Shell||2-3||57kg||Option||$1,695|